 There is no public funding for legal representation in this area and ASAP is the only organisation providing this service to appellants from across the UK.
 Since 2009, Herbert Smith Freehills advocates have volunteered at ASAP's duty scheme at the Asylum Support Tribunal in East London, representing clients who are appealing Home Office decisions to refuse or discontinue their housing, financial support, or both.
 Advocates undertake extensive training including shadowing current advocates and attending hearings at the Tribunal, to prepare for the challenges of running a case on their own within a short timeframe and ensure that they are delivering high quality advice.
 Volunteers put together submissions; meet and brief clients before and after the Tribunal; draft letters of advice; and liaise with other teams involved in the client's case.

-Tom Henderson, Herbert Smith Freehills
+Graeme Robertson, Senior Associate, Herbert Smith Freehills